AGaillardTSE/aiyagari/README.md

 # REPLICATION:  Aiyagari (1994)

-Solve basic aiyagari model using the Endogenous Grid Method in C.
+Solve basic aiyagari model using the Endogenous Grid Method in C. The note is available here: www.a-gaillard.com.

 Two methods:
 1. Iteration on the Euler Equation